 DO dust mop floors frequently.

-clean surfaces with a good neutral cleaner.
-DO

-blot up spills immediately.
-DO
+DO clean surfaces with a good neutral cleaner.
+DO blot up spills immediately.
 DO protect floor surfaces with non-slip mats or area rugs.

-use cleaners that contain acid on marble, limestone, travertine or onyx.
-This includes vin-DON'T egar and lemon juice.

-use vacuum cleaners that are worn.
-The metal or plastic attachments or the wheels may DON'T scratch the stone's surface.
+DON'T use cleaners that contain acid on marble, limestone, travertine or onyx.
+This includes vinegar and lemon juice.
+DON'T use vacuum cleaners that are worn.
+The metal or plastic attachments or the wheels may scratch the stone's surface.

-Newly Installed Floors
+Are You Having New Polished Stone Floors Installed?